 So, you want to be a Staph* member…Here’s what you need to know and do.

-Review of applications will start on January 14, 2013, and will continue until all positions are filled.
+Review of applications will start in January 2014, and will continue until all positions are filled.
 Applications will continue to be accepted until all positions are filled.
-If you have any questions, please send E-mail to email@example.com.
+If you have any questions, please send E-mail to firstname.lastname@example.org.

 Most staph positions are considered cabin/residential staph and will also serve as counselors.
 Because Foundation programs emphasize the development of close knit communities, cabin staph will maintain the same hours as the delegates in order to minimize fatigue and cabin disruption and to maximize cohesiveness and community spirit between delegates and staph.
 Additionally, most staph positions will serve as overnight trip staph for the programs’ outdoor activities.